Map-Adaptive Goal-Based Trajectory Prediction: Method

 \section{Method}

 In this section, we describe our novel method for goal-directed trajectory prediction, which we call GoalNet.
 For the purposes of this work, we assume that object detection and tracking have already been performed using sensor inputs from the scene.
-We are therefore presented with a set of detected objects with oriented bounding boxes, higher-order states (velocity, acceleration), and 2 seconds of motion history (past $x,y$ positions).
+We are therefore presented with a set of detected objects with positions and headings $(x, y, \theta) $, bounding box dimensions $(w, h)$, higher-order states (velocity, acceleration), and 2 seconds of motion history (past $x,y$ positions).
 Given this information, we focus on predicting the future motion of all dynamic (non-parked) vehicles in the scene.
-A high-level overview of our method is provided in Figure \ref{fig:method}.
+A high-level overview of our method is provided in Figure \ref{fig:method} with three key components of our methods highlighted: (1) \emph{Goal Proposal}: We propose a set of goals for each actor based on local map geometry.
+(2) \emph{Encoder Module}: The actor state and scene context are encoded in this module.
+(3) \emph{Graph Network Module}: We use a graph network to make predictions based on the encoded features.
 In the remainder of this section, we describe each module in detail.